 See how to make vegan banana peanut butter pancakes

-Want to know how to make vegan banana peanut butter pancakes?
-Watch the 1-minuut food inspiration video:
+Want to see how to make vegan banana peanut butter pancakes?
+Watch the instruction video below to follow along:

 I hope you enjoy this how to make vegan banana peanut butter pancakes recipe!
-Made a recipe tag @thetortillachannel on Instagram or PIN on Pinterest.
+Made a recipe please tag @thetortillachannel on INSTAGRAM, PIN on PINTEREST and like us on FACEBOOK for more information and updates.

 This is one great recipe that I am sharing today.
 Pancakes!
 Vegan banana peanut butter pancakes.
 Super yummy so lets get started!

-- 2 tbsp flaxseed grinded into flax meal
+- 2 tbsp flaxseed ground into flax meal

 - 2 tbsp warm water